Breastmilk is the perfect first food

 |Cook rice with water.
 Oil such as olive oil adds calories, nutrients and flavour.
 Spread soft foods on rice cakes.||Plain, unsalted rice cakes are useful alternatives to rusks.|

-Your freely breastfed baby doesn’t need other drinks during his first year.
-When he starts to show an interest offer a small amount of tap water in the bottom of an ordinary cup.
-Plain water is fine for babies and children and it doesn’t matter if some is spilled.
+At mealtimes offer some plain tap water in an ordinary or spouted cup.
+Water is fine for babies and children and it doesn’t matter if some is spilt.
 You don’t need to use bottles or spouted cups but, if you do, a free flow cup is better than one with a non-spill valve on which a baby needs to bite to get the drink to flow.

-Avoid sweetened juices and sugary drinks as they are bad for teeth.
+Avoid juices and sugary drinks as they are bad for teeth.
 They can leave no room for nutritious foods and it can be hard to limit them once you start them.
-Unsweetened juices need to be limited too—even if they are well diluted their natural fruit sugars and acids can also damage teeth.
+Even unsweetened juices contain natural fruit sugars and acids that can damage teeth.

 |Water||Give small amounts in an unbreakable cup.||Serve with food, if your baby wants a drink.
 Useful to rinse baby’s mouth clean after eating.|

 |Unsweetened fruit and vegetable juice||Diluted to reduce the risk of tooth decay.||Check labels to avoid sugar and additives.|

 |Cows’ milk*||If giving cows’ milk, wait until after twelve months and choose full-fat milk until age two years||The most common cause of food allergy or intolerance in babies.
 Most infant formula and follow-on milks are made from cows’ milk.
 Freely breastfed babies get all the milk they need from their mothers.
 Some other names for cows’ milk products used in food labelling include cream, milk proteins, caseinates, whey powder and lactose|